 Here is more information about travelling to and around Greece.

 Hello!
 I’m Vanessa from Athens and I’ve been following Covid restrictions in Greece since spring 2020.
-This article has first been posted on 20 November 2021, with information from the official Gazette (ΦΕΚ) no 5401B/20.11.2021.
-I will be updating this article throughout November / December 2021, so feel free to bookmark it and refer to it from time to time.
+This article has last been updated on 24 December 2021, with information from the official Gazette (ΦΕΚ) no 6214B/23.12.2021.
+I will be updating this article throughout December 2021, so feel free to bookmark it and refer to it from time to time.
 You can also follow my FB page, where I post all information about Covid restrictions in Greece.